-It’s 2016 and we have another Tarzan movie.
+In 2016 we had another Tarzan movie.
 Over the years, we’ve seen our share of the character over the years.
 There is a list of at least fifty Tarzan movies on IMDB.
-Do we really need another?
+Did we really need another?
 Unfortunately, Hollywood keeps coming back to the same stories and the same characters over and over.
 Here is a list of movies that get made over and over again.

 Sherlock Holmes tops most fictional characters.
 Arthur Conan Doyle’s British detective holds a Guinness World Record for being adapted over 254 times as of 2012 (it’s quite a bit more now).
 Yes, we love Benedict Cumberbatch and Robert Downey Jr., but really when do we say enough is enough?
 His adventures just keep getting bigger and weirder.
 When that doesn’t work, the producers just revert back to the original again.